MA

 How will I learn?

-This course can be studied one year full-time or 24 to 36 months part-time.
 This course is delivered primarily via seminars, although some research training modules also incorporate workshops and lectures.
-Students on this course may also be able to undertake a work placement for credit through the Working with History module.
+You may also be able to undertake a work placement for credit through the Working with History module.

-One of the core modules, Research Methods and Professional Skills in History, will also require students to attend Departmental Research seminars, where students will be immersed into the research culture of the Department.
+One of the core modules, Research Methods and Professional Skills in History, will also require students to attend Departmental Research seminars, where you will be immersed into the research culture of the Department.

 What will I learn?